2023 Most Popular Finance & Financial Management Bachelor's Degree Schools in Ohio

 On average, finance graduates from University of Toledo take out $21,364 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $178, assuming that the borrower is on a 10-year repayment plan.

 Kent State University at Kent did quite well in this year’s ranking of the most popular places for finance and financial management students to get a bachelor’s degree.
 It came in at #7 on the list.
-Kent State is a very large public school located in the suburb of Kent.
+Kent State is a fairly large public school located in the large suburb of Kent.

 Of the 128 students majoring in finance at Kent State, 66% are male and 34% are female.